 If Bitcoins are used to pay for the supply of goods or services subject to Swiss VAT, the usage of Bitcoins is considered a mode of payment.
 Consequently, the seller must not charge any additional VAT on a taxable transaction due to the use of Bitcoins as means of payment.
 This is also the case for other forms of native transaction tokens.

 Besides VAT, crypto-currencies are part of the taxable assets of individuals.
 Capital gains on cryptos, by contrast, are subject to tax only if the relevant assets are business assets.
-This concerns only individuals who qualify as professional traders.
+This concerns only individuals qualifying as professional traders.
 For others, capital gains do not fall under income tax.

 If virtual currencies were to become a mainstream payment system, how might this affect the ability to control inflation in your jurisdiction?

-Bitcoin and other virtual currencies could affect the stability of prices if they become a broadly accepted means of payment, which is not yet the case.
-Currently, virtual currencies are mostly used for investment purposes, as a form of a ‘digital gold’, and not in order to make transactions in daily life.
+Bitcoin and other virtual currencies could affect the stability of prices if they became a broadly accepted means of payment, which is not yet the case.
+Currently, virtual currencies are mostly used for investment purposes, as a form of a ‘digital gold’, and not to make transactions in daily life.

-If current or new decentralised crypto-currencies were used as payment instruments, there might be a risk that the Swiss National Bank would lose some of its ability to influence and balance the financial markets.
+If crypto-currencies were widely used as payment instruments, there would be a risk that the Swiss National Bank would lose some of its ability to influence and balance the financial markets.
 However, the Swiss Federal Council declared this risk very low in a 2014 report.
 Although the market capitalisation of crypto-currencies has been rising significantly since then, they still have no influence on the ability to control inflation.
 The president of the Swiss National Bank also expressed this view in December 2017, adding that, nonetheless, central banks should monitor the situation.